 James Smelser joined the Chicago Symphony Orchestra as second horn in the spring of 2000, fulfilling a lifelong dream of becoming a member of the Orchestra, with which he had played as a regular extra since 1986.
-In addition, Jim has been a member of the Civic Orchestra.
+In addition, Smelser has been a member of the Civic Orchestra of Chicago.

-Since graduation, Jim has had a varied and extensive career in Chicago and elsewhere.
-He played over fifteen years of Broadway shows, ballet, and radio and TV commercials.
-In addition, he has served as principal horn with the Philharmonia Hungarica and the Deutsche Oper am Rhein in Düsseldorf, Germany, as well as utility horn with the San Francisco Symphony.
-He also has performed with the Göttingen Symphonieorchester, Dresden Staatskapelle, Israel Philharmonic, and the Shanghai Radio Symphony Orchestra.
-In the summer of 2010, Jim appeared as a soloist with the Orchestra in Schumann’s Konzertstück at the Ravinia Festival.
-He currently is the brass instructor for Den Nye Opera Academy in Bergen, Norway.
+Smelser has since had a varied and extensive career in Chicago and elsewhere.
+He played more than 15 years of Broadway shows, ballet, and radio and TV commercials.
+In the summer of 2010, Smelser appeared as a soloist with the CSO in Schumann’s Konzertstück at Ravinia Festival.

 Also active as an educator, Smelser has been the brass instructor for Den Nye Opera Academy in Bergen, Norway and has given master classes and served as judge and soloist for international competitions.
 He is currently on the faculty of DePaul University School of Music in Chicago.